awsdocs/amazon-inspector-user-guide/doc_source/inspector_walkthrough_ubuntu.md

 1. Install an Amazon Inspector Agent on your tagged EC2 instance\.
 To install an agent on all EC2 instances included in an assessment target, select the **Install Agents** box\.
 **Note**
 You can also install the Amazon Inspector Agent using the [Systems Manager Run Command](inspector_installing-uninstalling-agents.md#install-run-command)\.
 To install the agent on all instances in the assessment target, you can specify the same tags used for creating the assessment target\.
 Or you can install the Amazon Inspector Agent on your EC2 instance manually\.
-For more information, see [Installing Amazon Inspector Agents](inspector_installing-uninstalling-agents.md)\.
+For more information, see [Installing Amazon Inspector agents](inspector_installing-uninstalling-agents.md)\.

 1. Choose **Save**\.

 **Note**
 At this point, a service\-linked role called `AWSServiceRoleForAmazonInspector` is created to grant Amazon Inspector access to your resources\.
-For more information, see [Creating a Service\-Linked Role for Amazon Inspector](inspector_slr.md#create-slr)\.
+For more information, see [Creating a service\-linked role for Amazon Inspector](inspector_slr.md#create-slr)\.

-## Step 4: Create and Run Your Assessment Template<a name="createassessmenttemplate_ubuntu"></a>
+## Step 4: Create and run your assessment template<a name="createassessmenttemplate_ubuntu"></a>

 **To create and run your template**